What the Research Shows

 What to Expect from Treatment

 For chronic conditions, improvement may be more gradual.
 For acute injuries, the difference is often more noticeable.
-Full tissue repair takes time regardless of what supports it — peptides accelerate and optimize the process but don't eliminate it.
+Full recovery support takes time regardless of what supports it — peptides accelerate and optimize the process but don't eliminate it.
 Pairing peptide therapy with appropriate physical rehabilitation maximizes results.

 The Bottom Line